 1: Recovery Period

 The recovery period for fractional laser resurfacing is shorter than that of traditional treatments.
 You will experience some scabbing, oozing, and crusting for the first few days after the procedure.
 This will be followed by redness, dryness, and peeling, but it should be minimal and will subside in a week or so.
-The mild redness can sometimes last longer.
-It is recommended that you use broad-spectrum sunscreen with an SPF of 50 or higher after treatment and wear a sun hat if you plan to be outside for long periods during the day.
+The mild redness can sometimes last longer as healthy skin cells are resurfaced.
+It is important to protect your healing skin from sun exposure during this time.
+Use a broad-spectrum sunscreen with an SPF of 50 or higher after treatment and wear a sun hat if you plan to be outside for long periods during the day.

 2: Scarless Treatment